vnprc/coinbase-playground/readme.md

 devenv up --impure
 ```

+Note: electrs [doesn't build on mac](https://github.com/vnprc/coinbase-playground/issues/1).
+If this is a problem for you, you should fix it and open a PR.
+(Or get a real dev machine. =P)

 This will take a while to run.
 It's building bitcoin core from source, among other things.
 When it finishes open another tab and run

 ```sh